Pia007/Longest-Non-repeating-Substring/README.md

 ### What I learned
-For this challenge, I learned how to initialize an object set to store unique value.
+For this challenge, I learned how to initialize an object set to store unique values.

 ## Author